stefan-ctrl/clean-hda-typst-template/check-attributes.typ

   // Check correctness of `supervisor`

   if (
-    type(supervisor) != dictionary or (
-      "company" not in supervisor or supervisor.company == none or supervisor.company == ""
-    ) and ("university" not in supervisor or supervisor.university == none or supervisor.university == "")
+    type(supervisor) != dictionary or ("ref" not in supervisor or supervisor.ref == none or supervisor.ref == "") and ("co-ref" not in supervisor or supervisor.co-ref == none or supervisor.co-ref == "")
   ) {
     panic("Supervisor(s) is/are invalid.
-Specify a supervisor either for the company and/or the university in the 'supervisor' attribute of the template.")
+Specify a supervisor either for the company and/or the ref in the 'supervisor' attribute of the template.")
   }